 I require expedited conveyancing in London as I am faced with pressure to exchange contracts inside 3 weeks.
 Luckily I do not need a mortgage.
 Can I avoid the conveyancing searches to save money and time?

 As you are not obtaining a home loan you are at liberty not to have searches conducted although no conveyancer would advise that you don't.
 With lots of history conveyancing in London the following are instances of what can appear and adversely affect future saleability: Refused Planning Applications, Outstanding Charges, Overdue Grants, Railway Schemes,...

-I decided to have a survey carried out on a house in London ahead of retaining lawyers.
+I decided to have a survey done on a house in London prior to instructing solicitors.
 I have been informed that there is a flying freehold aspect to the property.
-My surveyor has said that some lenders may refuse to grant a mortgage on this type of home.
+The surveyor has said that some banks may not give a mortgage on this type of property.

 It depends who your proposed lender is.
-Bank of Scotland has different instructions for example to Nationwide.
-Should you wish to call us we can check with the appropriate lender.
+Santander has different instructions from Halifax.
+If you call us we can check via the appropriate lender.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in London.
-Conveyancing will be smoother if you use a solicitor in London especially if they are accustomed to such properties in London.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in London to see if the conveyancing costs will increase in light of this.

 I have tried to negotiate informally with with my landlord to extend my lease without any joy.
 Can the Leasehold Valuation Tribunal adjudicate on such issues?
 Can you recommend a London conveyancing firm to assist?

 Most definitely.
 We can put you in touch with a London conveyancing firm who can help.